Last editedJul 20223 min read

 There are a few rules to keep in mind when paying vendors using ACH transfers.

 ACH transactions involve strict cut-off times for payment processing.
-If you miss the cut-off time, your payment won’t be processed until the next day.
+As instant ACH transfers are not available, if you miss the cut-off time, your payment won’t be processed until the next day.

 You can’t complete an ACH transaction if you have insufficient funds in your bank account.